Species: Notorynchus cepedianus (Perón, 1807); from the Greek roots noto (back) and r(h)ynchos (snout); and the Latin

 Identification: The only California shark with 7 gill slits.
 The body is somewhat heavy and flabby, tapered with a broad head, blunt snout, and small eyes.
 They have a single dorsal fin far back on the body; upper lobe of tail is very long.
 Five rows of small, sharp, pointed teeth in the upper jaw—except for one middle tooth (effective for holding prey); lower teeth saw-like (effective for tearing and cutting prey).
 Color seems to vary depending upon location and they may be able to slightly alter their color.
-Fish from San Francisco Bay are typically olive brown to a muddy gray color, those from Humboldt Bay are usually a pale silvery gray to reddish brown: all have black spots on body and fins.
+Fish from San Francisco Bay are typically olive brown to a muddy gray color while those from Humboldt Bay are usually a pale silvery gray to reddish brown: all have black spots on body and fins.
 An unusual albino seven-gill was caught in the San Mateo Shark Derby back in 1952 and later displayed at the Steinhart Aquarium.

 Size: Length to at least 9.7 feet and nearly 300 pounds in size (although based on recent catches they may have a longer length and greater weight).
 Most sevengill caught from piers are young fish 2-4 feet in length and under 50 pounds in weight.
 However, most years seem to see at least a few large 6-foot plus fish taken.
-The California record fish weighed 276 lb 0 oz and was taken in Humboldt Bay in 1996.
+The official California record fish weighed 276 lb.
+0 oz. and was taken in Humboldt Bay in 1996.
 Larger fish have been taken.
 A 322-pound sevengill was caught in San Francisco Bay in 2013 but then an even larger fish, a 342-pound sevengill, was caught in San Francisco Bay on July 2, 2017.